-- Project teams must be formed by the first week of October - If you don't form your own teams, we will team you up - Each team must: - Submit a project proposal by the second week of October - Submit a mid-way report 3⁄4 way through the semester (First week of November) - Submit a preliminary full report three days before the presentation due date - Make a 5 min video presentation of the project at the end of the semester - Can be presented by one, some, or all team members - Will be evaluated by the instructor, TAs, and your classmates - Ensure you explain the problem, proposed solution, and the evaluation clearly - Allocate enough time to make the presentation, it is not as easy as you think - Poor presentation can significantly affect your project score :) - Submit a final full report at the end of the semester - Templates for proposals and reports will be posted - Each team will be assigned a mentor from among the TAs, who will monitor your progress and assist you if possible. - More details on project evaluations will be posted towards the end of the sem - The project is often the most fun portion of the course
+- Project teams must be formed by the first week of March - If you don't form your own teams, we will team you up - Each team must: - Submit a project proposal by the second week of March - Submit a mid-way report 3/4 way through the semester (First week of April) - Submit a preliminary full report three days before the presentation due date - Make a 5 min video presentation of the project at the end of the semester - Can be presented by one, some, or all team members - Will be evaluated by the instructor, TAs, and your classmates - Ensure you explain the problem, proposed solution, and the evaluation clearly - Allocate enough time to make the presentation, it is not as easy as you think - Poor presentation can significantly affect your project score :) - Submit a final full report at the end of the semester - Templates for proposals and reports will be posted - Each team will be assigned a mentor from among the TAs, who will monitor your progress and assist you if possible. - Teams will have 15 min. check-ins with their assigned TAs 2x through the semester - More details on project evaluations will be posted towards the end of the sem - The project is often the most fun portion of the course